-Designing Distributed Systems: Eight Transactional Saga Patterns
+Designing Distributed Systems: 8 Transactional Saga Patterns

 Coupling

-Coupling is the degree of interdependence between software modules and components.
-There are two types: static and dynamic.
+→ the degree of interdependence between software modules and components.

 Static Coupling

-Fixed, code/deployment-level dependencies.
 Example: a shared library, or direct code references — regardless of whether services are actively communicating.

 Dynamic Coupling

-Runtime dependencies.
 Example: when Service A calls Service B synchronously, A becomes temporarily coupled to B’s:

 - Availability — if B is down, A fails too